daraghbyrne/marsstudio/index.md

 ---

-# NASA projects our putting a human presence on mars by 2030.
+# NASA projects are putting a human presence on mars by 2030.

 ![Mars]({{ site.baseurl }}/public/images/mars.jpg)
 <br />